avli/emacs-configs/README.md

-🎉🎉🎉 **Anniversary Edition** 🎂🎂🎂

-Ten years of hopeless attempts to make that sh*t work.
+Twelve years of hopeless attempts to make that sh*t work.

 To install do